Connect with others who understand.

 Written by Emily Wagner, M.S.

-Chronic myeloid leukemia (also known as chronic myelogenous leukemia, or CML) can be treated in different ways.
+Chronic myeloid leukemia (CML) — also known as chronic myelogenous leukemia — can be treated in different ways.
 Two common cancer treatments are tyrosine kinase inhibitors (TKIs) and chemotherapy.
-These methods work differently and produce different results, but accomplish the same goal of killing cancer cells.
+While both target leukemia cells, they work in different ways and have different effects on the body.

-Your doctor should discuss with you which treatment option is better suited to your specific case of CML.
-Factors that play into this decision include your age, overall health, CML phase, and any mutations in the cancer.
+Your doctor should discuss with you which CML treatment option is better suited to your specific case of CML.
+Factors that play into this decision include your age, overall health, CML phase, and any mutations (changes) in the cancer cells.

 TKI Therapy for CML